clolsonus/madesigner/README.md

 the structures, selecting materials, adjusting the lines and the proportions, personalizing it, making engineering tradeoffs, and ultimately making the design entirely their own.

+# Motivation

+While are most airplane wings built as straight planks or straight sweeps even though we know that an eliptical design is the most efficient and most beautiful?
+The answer is that curved wings are very complex to design and build.
+Imagine every rib is a difference size with different cutouts for stringers and control surfaces.
+That is a nightmare with traditional tools, but MADesigner makes this a breeze.
+First it generates all the exact rib cutouts for you, next it will layout the parts on a laser cut sheet, and finally it produces a full size plan to build on top of.
+Dream it, design it, build it!

 # Capabilities